tiagobrogueira/Causal-Discovery-In-Exchangeable-Data/README.md

 NOTE: All methods were implemented so that they would work just by themselves + the original implementations. so some code may be repeated.

 NOTE: Recalling timers requires deleting the entries manually in the storage.

+NOTE: CDCI with CTV was chosen since it performed the best overall in the published paper.

+NOTE: GPLVM was chosen the generalized one since the authors argue its better for the Tuebingen (and thus real-world data), which is the main focus of this work.